HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 This method reads the data by the specified number of rows, and converts it into an array to return, and each member of the array is a row of data.

-**abnormal**
+**Exception**

 - `MemoryFailure`: Memory allocation failed; exception cannot be ignored.
 - `ArgumentMissed`: missing required argument; exception can be ignored, empty array when evaluated silently.
 - `WrongDataType`: Incorrect parameter type; exception can be ignored, empty array when evaluated silently.
-- `InvalidValue`: invalid data was passed in; exceptions can be ignored, empty arrays are silently evaluated.
+- `InvalidValue`: Invalid data was passed in; exceptions can be ignored, empty arrays are silently evaluated.
-- `NotDesiredEntity`: Indicates that an unexpected entity was passed (the target may be a directory), and silently evaluates to an empty array.
+- `NotDesiredEntity`: Indicate that an unexpected entity was passed (the target may be a directory), and silently evaluates to an empty array.
 - `BrokenPipe`: The other end of the pipe or socket is closed; the exception can be ignored, and an empty array is returned when evaluated silently.
 - `AccessDenied`: The owner of the current walker does not have permission to write data; the exception can be ignored, and an empty array is returned when silently evaluated.
 - `IOFailure`: Input and output errors; exceptions can be ignored, and an empty array is returned when silently evaluated.

-**example**
+**Example**

 Suppose the file content is as follows: